ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - git/extra - git branches.md

 If we want to continue working on "develop"...
-- git checkout develop --> move again to "develop" branch
+- git checkout develop (move again to "develop" branch)
 - make commit(s)
 - repeat points 3. and 4.